wdenton/c4lj-dentographs-paper/dentograph-paper.markdown

     > max(tpl.two.by.two.table)
     [1] 29366

-There are 29,366 items at (83, 40) in the table, but the way R counts rows and columns does not equal how we are putting Dewey numbers into the table: row 1 of the table is 00, row 2 is 01, and so on; column 1 is 00, column 2 is 01, etc.  Row 83 in the table is for Dewey 82x, and column 40 is 39 within that, giving up the call number 823.9.
+There are 29,366 items at (83, 40) in the table, but the way R counts rows and columns does not equal how we are putting Dewey numbers into the table: row 1 of the table is 00, row 2 is 01, and so on; column 1 is 00, column 2 is 01, etc.  Row 83 in the table is for Dewey 82x, and column 40 is 39 within that, giving up the call number 823.9 (!!!
+WHAT).
 Sure enough, if you look in the graph, count two lines over from 80 on the x-axis, and go up to one line below 40 on the y-axis, there it is, the darkest square.

-!!!TODO Look up what Dewey 823.9 is.
-(823 is English fiction.)

 ## Comparing two Dewey collections